qompassai/rose/macapp/README.md

 # Desktop

-This app builds upon Ollama to provide a desktop experience for running models.
+This app builds upon Rose to provide a desktop experience for running models.

 ## Developing

-First, build the `ollama` binary:
+First, build the `rose` binary:

 ```shell
 cd ..